Binary Defense MDR vs Cortex XDR by Palo Alto Networks comparison

 Managed Detection and Response (MDR)

-Find out what your peers are saying about CrowdStrike, Arctic Wolf Networks, SentinelOne and others in Managed Detection and Response (MDR).
-Updated: March 2024.
+Find out what your peers are saying about CrowdStrike, Arctic Wolf Networks, Huntress and others in Managed Detection and Response (MDR).
+Updated: May 2024.

-Binary Defense MDR is ranked 7th in Managed Detection and Response (MDR) with 13 reviews while Cortex XDR by Palo Alto Networks is ranked 4th in EPP (Endpoint Protection for Business) with 80 reviews.
+Binary Defense MDR is ranked 7th in Managed Detection and Response (MDR) with 13 reviews while Cortex XDR by Palo Alto Networks is ranked 4th in Endpoint Protection Platform (EPP) with 80 reviews.
 Binary Defense MDR is rated 9.2, while Cortex XDR by Palo Alto Networks is rated 8.4.
 The top reviewer of Binary Defense MDR writes "Improved our organization by multiplying our security forces and offers customizable event detection and response".
-On the other hand, the top reviewer of Cortex XDR by Palo Alto Networks writes "It provides a whole new level of visibility and integrates with most other vendors".
-Binary Defense MDR is most compared with Darktrace, SentinelOne Singularity Complete, CrowdStrike Falcon, Arctic Wolf Managed Detection and Response and SentinelOne Vigilance, whereas Cortex XDR by Palo Alto Networks is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, Darktrace, Symantec Endpoint Security and Trend Micro Apex One.
+On the other hand, the top reviewer of Cortex XDR by Palo Alto Networks writes "Perfect correlation and XDR capabilities for network traffic plus endpoint security".
+Binary Defense MDR is most compared with Darktrace, SentinelOne Singularity Complete, CrowdStrike Falcon and Arctic Wolf Managed Detection and Response, whereas Cortex XDR by Palo Alto Networks is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, Darktrace, Symantec Endpoint Security and Fortinet FortiEDR.

 We monitor all Managed Detection and Response (MDR) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.